Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-unlit-normals.md

     ![Rendering normals without compression](Images/shader-examples/unlit-shader-tutorial-normals-uncompressed.jpg)

     A part of the capsule is black.
-This is because in those points all three components of the normal vector are negative.
+This is because in those points, all three components of the normal vector are negative.
 The next step shows how to render values in those areas as well.

 5. To render negative normal vector components, use the compression technique.
 To compress the range of normal component values `(-1..1)` to color value range `(0..1)`, change the following line: